Polynomial representation of general partial Boolean functions with a single quantum query: Applications of Theorem

 \subsection{Checking all 4-bit partial Boolean functions}

-In this subsection, we check all 4-bit partial Boolean functions by means of Theorem \ref{acorollaryresult} and obtain the following result. \begin{corollary} There exist only 10 new non-trivial 4-bit reduced partial Boolean functions computed by exact quantum 1-query algorithms. \end{corollary} \begin{proof} According to Theorem \ref{acorollaryresult}, a 4-bit partial Boolean function $f: D\rightarrow\{0,1\}$ with exact quantum 1-query complexity can be represented by the multilinear polynomial $p(x)=2a_{1}x_{1}+2a_{2}x_{2}+ +2a_{3}x_{3}+2a_{4}x_{4}$ for some non-negative real numbers $a_{1}, a_{2}, a_{3}, a_{4}$ satisfying $\sum^{4}_{i=1}a_{i}\leq 1$.
+In this subsection, we check all 4-bit partial Boolean functions by means of Theorem \ref{acorollaryresult} and obtain the following result. \begin{corollary} There exist only 10 new non-trivial 4-bit reduced partial Boolean functions with $Q_{E}(f)=1$. \end{corollary} \begin{proof} According to Theorem \ref{acorollaryresult}, a 4-bit partial Boolean function $f$ with $Q_{E}(f)=1$ can be represented by the multilinear polynomial $p(x)=2a_{1}x_{1}+2a_{2}x_{2}+2a_{3}x_{3}+2a_{4}x_{4}$ for some non-negative real numbers $a_{1}, a_{2}, a_{3}, a_{4}$ satisfying $\sum^{4}_{i=1}a_{i}\leq 1$.
 Without loss of generality, assume that $a_{1}, a_{2}, a_{3}, a_{4}>0$.
 Thus,

 Now, we check all 4-bit multilinear polynomials in Eq.~\eqref{p1000p0100} case by case.
 For convenience, all cases are listed in Table \ref{Tab04}.

 {\bf Case 1:} If $2a_{1}=1$ and $a_{1}, a_{2}, a_{3}, a_{4}>0$ satisfying $\sum^{4}_{i=1}a_{i}\leq 1$, then $f(1x_{2}x_{3}x_{4})=*$ for all $\lvert x_{2}x_{3}x_{4}\rvert\in\{1,2,3\}$ and $f(0x_{2}x_{3}x_{4})=*$ for all $\lvert x_{2}x_{3}x_{4}\rvert\in\{1,2\}$.
 Thus, the undetermined 4-bit partial Boolean function $f$ represented by Eq.~\eqref{p1000p0100} corresponds to the vector